choldgraf/textbook/_chapters/14/5/Variability_of_the_Sample_Mean.md

 ---
-interact_link: notebooks/14/5/Variability_of_the_Sample_Mean.ipynb
+interact_link: chapters/14/5/Variability_of_the_Sample_Mean.ipynb
-title: '14.5 The Variability of the Sample Mean'
+title: 'The Variability of the Sample Mean'
-permalink: 'chapters/14/5/Variability_of_the_Sample_Mean'
+permalink: '/chapters/14/5/Variability_of_the_Sample_Mean'
-previouschapter:
+prev_page:
-  url: chapters/14/4/Central_Limit_Theorem
+  url: /chapters/14/4/Central_Limit_Theorem
-  title: '14.4 The Central Limit Theorem'
+  title: 'The Central Limit Theorem'
-nextchapter:
+next_page:
-  url: chapters/14/6/Choosing_a_Sample_Size
+  url: /chapters/14/6/Choosing_a_Sample_Size
-  title: '14.6 Choosing a Sample Size'
+  title: 'Choosing a Sample Size'
-redirect_from:
-  - 'chapters/14/5/variability-of-the-sample-mean'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### The Variability of the Sample Mean